The Longevity Lifter: A Strength Program for Your 40s, 50s, and Beyond

 Monthly Periodized Programming

-Every membership includes a monthly workout plan, adjusted quarterly.
-You're not guessing; you're following a physician-supervised progression.
+Every membership includes a monthly workout plan, adjusted quarterly by WEF's licensed personal trainers.
+You're not guessing; you're following a structured, periodized progression.

 Accountability and Tracking